HyperSQL Database Files and Recovery

 Database is aborted

-If the database process was terminated with a SHUTDOWN, or the SHUTDOWN IMMEDIATELY was used, the database is in aborted state.
+If the database process was terminated without a SHUTDOWN, or the SHUTDOWN IMMEDIATELY command was used, the database is in aborted state.

 Aborted database state